Exploring a genAI microlearning video series

 > [!summary]+ Summary

-> This page describes a video series started but ultimately dropped in favor of another micro-learning series created with faculty/client partners.
-The series described on this page was highly created, but faced challenges to completion with competing business priorities.
+> This page describes a video series started but ultimately dropped in favor of another microlearning series created with faculty/client partners.
+The series described on this page was highly creative, but faced challenges to completion due to competing business priorities..

-At the start of launching into action the [[2023, genAI Strategic roadmap]], I wanted to create a project that could get my department staff involved, utilize the creative skills of the teams, and provide an opportunity for the teams to talk about and explore the use of generative Artificial Intelligence (genAI).
-After conversing with one of my colleagues, I was able to carve out some time for a group of Instructional Designer to collaborate with my team of creative professionals to explore creating prototypes and potentially launching a series of small micro-learning videos on genAI.
+At the start of launching the [[2023, genAI Strategic roadmap]], I wanted to create a project that could get my department staff involved, utilize the creative skills of the teams, and provide an opportunity for to talk about and explore the use of generative Artificial Intelligence (genAI).
+After conversing with one of my colleagues, I was able to carve out time for a group of Instructional Designer to collaborate with my team of creative professionals and explore creating drafts of small microlearning videos on genAI.

-The initial pilot for this project was to last for about 3 months, starting in late summer and ending before regular major course design projects for the fall term began.
-Videos created would be shared on the library website at the front of a new section on genAI.
+The initial pilot for this project was to last for about three months, starting in late summer and ending before regular major course design projects at the start of the fall term.
+Videos created would be shared on a new section of the library website focused on genAI.

 ## Establishing a vision